ctrautma/RHEL_NIC_QUALIFICATION/README.md

     ssh-copy-id <other server>

+The T-Rex application must now be running on the T-Rex server for VSPerf to connect to it using the Python API as part of its execution.
+The program should be located in the scripts folder of the T-Rex install location.

+./t-rex-64 -i

 Once all settings are complete one should be able to execute Perf-Verify.sh to start execution of VSPerf tests.
+This only needs to be executed on the DUT.
+Not on the T-Rex server.
 The script will do some checks to try and verify the setup is complete and ready for testing.
 Any issues will be shown on the screen.
 Once the initial test has been running for 5+ minutes it should be good to run for the 12 hours.
-The initial 5 minutes are the critical potion of the test to know if you setup everything correctly for VSPerf to execute.
+The initial 5 minutes are the critical portion of the test to know if you setup everything correctly for VSPerf to execute.

     ***********************************************************
     *** Running 64/1500 Bytes 2PMD OVS/DPDK PVP VSPerf TEST ***